 This course provides a foundational understanding of the elements of a network of computers and other devices.
-Students will be introduced to the concepts and devices used to assemble LANs, WANs, and the Internet.
-Topics covered include standards such as the OSI model and 802.x, network media and topologies, and connectivity devices.
-Students are encouraged to review course topics in preparation for professional certification.
-Prerequisite: None
+Students will be introduced to the concepts and devices

 NUR 100 NURSING ASSISTANT SKILLS I (5) (15 outside hrs)

 A pre-nursing course that serves as an introduction to basic nursing knowledge and skills.
 Students will be taught and practice competency-based skills performed by nursing assistants that will be utilized in future nursing courses.
 This course includes lecture and lab.
 The Practical Nursing and the Associate of Applied Science in Nursing programs build on this basic nursing knowledge and skills with expectations that each student can perform in a safe and competent manner related to these functions.
 Prerequisite: None